 Day 8: Nimaling - Shangsumdo via Kongmaru La - Leh I 7 Hrs - 16-18 Kms - 17060 ft

-On final day of the trek we cross Kongmaru La (5200m), the highest pass of the Markha valley trek.
-The path downhill from here is steep but quite level once we reach Shang Gorge.
-It takes few river crossing to reach spring of Chuskurmo whose water is used for medicinal purposes by locals.
-Drive from Sumdo to Leh takes about 2 hours.
-We reach Leh by evening.
-Overnight stay in guesthouse
+- On the final day of the trek, you cross Kongmaru La (5200 m), the highest pass of the Markha valley trek.
+The path downhill from here is steep but quite level once you reach Shang Gorge.

 Day 9: Checkout from Leh

-After the goodnight's sleep, the trip end and trekkers checkout from the guesthouse and head to your onwards destination.
+- After the goodnight's sleep, the trip ends and you will have to checkout from the guesthouse and head to your onwards destination.